nganediwal/Data-Driven-Education-VIP/journals/rpaul42/Week5.md

 ## Completed
-  -pressentation slide
+  - pressentation slide
-  -understanding of new data set
+  - understanding of new data set